guscarrian/expressive_furhat/report.md

 ## 3.2.
 Gesture Generation

 The gestures used in this project are a mix of custom-made and built-in gestures.
-The custom-made gestures were designed to represent the different emotional tones that match the style tags supported by Microsft Azure (as introduced in [section 3.1.](#31-llm-prompting-pipeline)).
+The custom-made gestures were designed to represent the different emotional tones that match the style tags supported by Microsft Azure (as introduced in [Section 3.1.](#31-llm-prompting-pipeline)).
 These gestures are created by combining parameters (LOOK_DOWN_LEFT, BROW_UP_LEFT, NECK_TILT, etc) from Furhat's [BasicParams library](https://docs.furhat.io/deprecated/remote-api#furhat-gesture:~:text=All%20BasicParams%20are%20listed%20here%3A).
 For example, combining SMILE_OPEN, EYE_SQUINT_LEFT, BROW_UP_LEFT, etc, helps create a cheerful expression.
 A total of 20 custom gestures were created, two for each emotional tone (e.g., *cheerfulGestureA*, *cheerfulGestureB*, *sadGestureA*, *sadGestureB*, etc).
 The actor *fhLLMGesture* calls the function *selectGestureByVoiceStyle()*, which takes the selected voice style (i.e., emotional tone) and randomly picks a corresponding gesture from the *emotionGestures* array.

 In addition to these emotion-specific gestures, the system also uses a set of "universal gestures".
 These includes Furhat's built-in gestures (*Blink*, *BrowRaise*, *Smile*) as well as three additional custom gestures (*Happy*, *DoubleNod*, *GazeAway*).
 Universal gestures can be used interchangeably at any moment while Furhat is listening to the user and are not tied to a particular emotional tone.
 Their purpose is to make the interaction feel more natural by creating the illusion that the robot is actively attending rather than remaining still.
 This behavior is handled by the *fhUniversalGestures* actor, which selects a random universal gesture each time the robot enters the listening state.